Potenzz/100xdevs_Cohort/Readme.md

 3. **Database Management**
    - NoSQL Databases (MongoDB)
    - SQL Databases (PostgreSQL) with Prisma ORM
-   - Transactions and optimization techniques
+   - Transactions and Optimization Techniques
+   - Indexing and Normalization in Databases.
    - Deployment optimizations with Prisma Accelerate and Connection Pooling.